 Newer More Challenging Versions

-Fast forward one year and I built an all metal version of a similar hand.
+Fast forward and I built an all metal version of a similar hand.
 This time, I used spring wall anchors/toggles for knuckles and 10 pound braided fishing line for tendons.
 Once again, I used parts that could be easily found at a hardware shop along with the same Arduino Uno and e-Flite micro servos.